F.A.Q. - Frequently Asked Questions

 Can I camp in the campsite and eat in the Lodge?

 Yes!
-But please give us at least 4 hours notice - and let us know of your dietary requirements - before you join us for:
+But please give us at least 4 hours notice - and let us know of your dietary requirements and preferences - before you join us for:

 Do you have a bar?